Munacho Mutezo

-Munacho Thomas Alvar Mutezo (born 14 February 1954) is a Zimbabwean engineer, businessman and politician.
-He was born on 14 February 1954 in Chimanimani, Zimbabwe.
+Munacho Thomas Alvar Mutezo (born 14 February 1954, Chimanimani, Zimbabwe) is a Zimbabwean engineer, businessman and politician.

-Government positions/timeline
+Career

-2005–2008 Minister for Water Resources and Infrastructural Development
+2005–2008 Minister for Water Resources and Infrastructural Developmen

 Munacho Mutezo held this post for 3 years.
 His appointment to this position was largely due to his technical capacity as an engineer (having qualified from University of Glasgow, Scotland in 1981).
 He also had private sector experience and this made him a viable candidate for a ministerial position.

 He was dropped from this post after the end of that parliamentary term before the 2008 elections.

 He was placed on the United States sanctions list from 2005 until 2017.

 September 2013–December 8, 2014 Deputy Minister of Energy and Power Development

 Following the 2013 General Elections in Zimbabwe Munacho Mutezo was appointed in the above-mentioned post.
 His technical and professional expertise were traits needed to run in this Ministry.
 Speculation says that his more liberal approach that contrasted other hard-core ZANU-PF members prevented him from being appointed full Minister of Energy and Power Development.